guidefari/here_hugo/content/til/pnpm-experiments.md

 ## dcx gotcha
 - node_modules for `shared/storybook` have to be installed 'manually', using `npm`.
-  - I suspect this is because of the aliasing in the folder?
+  - I suspect this is because of the aliasing in `shared/storybook/.storybook.main.js`?